Last updated JULY 15, 2015 | Download | Versión en español

 • How long is the wait for processing?
 When do I get my employment authorization document?

 Soon after your DACA request is approved, you will receive your EAD in the mail.

-As part of applying for DACA, you will apply for an EAD using Forms I 765 and I 765WS.
-After the government approves your application, you will be issued an EAD card that looks similar to this:
+As part of applying for DACA, you will apply for an EAD using Forms I '765 and I '765WS.
+After the government approves your application, you will be issued an EAD card that looks similar to the card pictured here:

 An EAD is not the same thing as a passport or a Social Security card.
-This document proves only that you may work legally in the U.S.
+This document establishes only that you may work legally in the U.S.

 - Can help you obtain a state ID card.